v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex8_Power_Automate_flow.md

 7. On the left-hand navigation pane, select **My flows**.

-8. In the **Flows** window, notice that the **My flows** tab is selected by default.
+8. In the **Flows** window, notice that the **Cloud flows** tab is selected by default.
 Also notice the message that appears in the middle of the screen indicating **You don’t have any flows**.
 Do not worry!
-Since you have shared ownership of the flow with another user or group, the flow is now considered a Team flow.
+Since you have shared ownership of the flow with another user or group, the flow is now considered a shared flow.

-9. In the **Flows** window, select the **Team flows** tab.
-The flow should appear in the list of Team flows.
+9. In the **Flows** window, select the **Shared with me** tab.

-10. In the **Team flows** tab, hover your mouse over the name of the flow and select the **vertical ellipses (More commands)** icon that appears to the right of the flow name.
+10. In the **Shared with me** tab, hover your mouse over the name of the flow and select the **vertical ellipses (More commands)** icon that appears to the right of the flow name.
 In the menu that appears, review the options that are available.
 Select the **Esc** button on your keyboard to close the menu (or select anywhere on the screen).

 11. Leave all the tabs open in your browser for the next task.